phalcon/documentation/docs/acl.md

 );
 ```

-!!! info "NOTE"

-    The fourth parameter must be an array.
+> **NOTE**:The fourth parameter must be an array.
 Each array element represents a parameter that your anonymous function accepts.
 The key of the element is the name of the parameter, while the value is what will be passed as the value of that the parameter of to the function.
+{:.alert .alert-info}

 You can also omit to pass the fourth parameter to `isAllowed()` if you wish.
 The default action for a call to `isAllowed()` without the last parameter is `Acl\Enum::DENY`.
 To change this behavior, you can make a call to `setNoArgumentsDefaultAction()`: